mateuszjurewicz/notes_public/English Vocabulary.md

 - `protégé`
 a student and _mentee_, someone under protection and tutelage of sb established.
 - `prurient` (pron. prúrient)
 characterized by an inordinate interest in sex: _____ thoughts.
 Arousing or appealing to an inordinate interest in sex: _____ literature.
 Inordinately interested in matters of sex; lascivious.
+From latin for itch.
 - `pugnacious`
 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
 - `puissant` (read pjuisant) (noun: `puissance`)